Debra Wood, RN

 Nitrates help relieve chest pain by dilating the arteries, which allows more blood to flow to the heart muscle.
 Early in treatment, nitroglycerin may be administered as a tablet placed under the tongue or infused through a vein.
 Long-term, nitroglycerin may be given on a regular basis through a patch, paste, or orally to control chronic chest pain.

 A drug to dissolve or break up blood clots in the coronary artery may be given via an IV.
-Early treatment, within three hours of the
+Early treatment, within 3 hours of the

 heart attack, offers the best chance for good results.
 Your medical history, age, and condition may prevent treatment with clot-busting drugs.

 During a heart attack, damage to the heart muscle can increase the risk of abnormal heart rhythms.
 Unstable heart rhythms can prevent the heart from effectively pumping blood, and if serious, lead to sudden death.
-Antiarrhythmic drugs help the heart beat more normally, usually by suppressing abnormal beats or by regularizing the heart rate.
+Antiarrhythmic drugs help the heart beat more normally, usually by suppressing abnormal beats or by regulating the heart rate.

 There are a wide variety of drugs available to treat the various causes of abnormal rhythms.
 In emergencies, some of these drugs are given via an IV.
 Oral forms of medication are used to treat more chronic

 arrhythmias.
 The main issue with these drugs is that unless the underlying rhythm problem can be corrected, they must be taken indefinitely.
 One of the more unpredictable side effects of some of these medications is the risk of making the arrhythmia worse.
 Talk to your doctor about the specific side effects or warning signs to watch for based on the drug you are taking.